dmarshNAIT/dmarshNAIT.github.io/CPSC1012_glossary.markdown

 ## I

-+ **Integer division** is what happens when both operands of the division operand are intagers: remainders are discarded.
++ **Integer division** is what happens when both operands of the division operand are integers: remainders are discarded.

     ```csharp
     double number = 5/2; // results in 2, not 2.5
     ```

-    Integer division can be avoided by converting one of the numbers to a floating point number first.
+    Integer division can be avoided by converting one of the numbers to a floating point number (like a `double`) first.

 ## L